-It turns out that more Irish people smoke now than did back before the smoking ban was introduced in 2004.
-Unbelievably, it seems we’re incapable of kicking the habit.
+A whopping 19% of the Irish population smoke, with an additional 4% reporting that they smoke "occasionally.
+Despite the introduction of the smoking ban in 2014, it seems we’re incapable of kicking the habit.
 Can we blame the stresses of our economic climate?
 I think not.
 This one is also a no-brainer.
 We need to quit now.

 5. Enjoy life more

 If this is in your resolutions I sincerely hope you succeed.
 Considering the stress that seems to be mounting up in our day-to-day lives, this resolution should be one that we all aim to keep.
 Get outside and go for a walk, take to the hills, grab a movie or just go for a drink with one of your nearest and dearest.

 Many Irish people use the excesses of the 'festive season' as a deterrent against drinking for a month or two.
 Many people do it in groups and find other ways of entertaining themselves rather than heading to the pub.